Table of Contents

 Build America bonds (Tax Credit).

-For tax credit bonds issued as serial bonds, each bond must be reported separately on the Form 1097-BTC issued by the bond issuer or its agent.
+For tax credit bonds issued with two or more maturities, each maturity must be reported separately on the Form 1097-BTC issued by the bond issuer or its agent.

 Issuers that have elected to issue build America bonds (Direct Pay) under section 54AA(g) or specified tax credit bonds under section 6431(f) to receive a refundable credit under section 6431(a) in lieu of tax credits under section 54A should not file Form 1097-BTC.

-File Form 1097-BTC, Bond Tax Credit, for each person who is allowed a tax credit as a holder, directly or indirectly, of a tax credit bond or a stripped credit coupon on one or more credit allowance dates during the calendar year in an amount of at least $10.
+Each person who is allowed a tax credit as a holder, directly or indirectly, of a tax credit bond or a stripped credit coupon on one or more credit allowance dates during the calendar year in an amount of at least $10 must be issued Form 1097–BTC.
 Filings of Form 1097-BTC with respect to a bond, by the issuer or the issuer's agent, must be made on a separate Form 1097-BTC for each bond.
-Recipients of Form 1097-BTC from the bond issuer or agent, such as mutual funds or partnerships, who are further distributing the credit must file only one Form 1097-BTC per recipient or account, aggregating credit from all applicable bonds.
+Recipients of Form 1097-BTC from the bond issuer or agent, such as brokers, nominees, mutual funds, or partnerships, who are further distributing the credit must file only one Form 1097-BTC per recipient or account, aggregating credit from all applicable bonds.

 The tax credit from tax credit bonds or stripped credit coupons is allowed on each credit allowance date for which the bond was outstanding or to which the stripped credit coupon corresponds.
 For qualified tax credit bonds and clean renewable energy bonds the credit allowance dates are March 15, June 15, September 15, December 15, and the last day on which the bond is outstanding.
 For bonds issued during the 3-month period ending on a credit allowance date, the amount of the credit is determined ratably based on the portion of the 3-month period during which the bond is outstanding.
 The same ratable determination of credit applies when a bond is redeemed or matures.
 For build America bonds (Tax Credit), the credit allowance dates are the interest payment dates.
 For qualified zone academy bonds issued before October 4, 2008, the credit allowance date is the last day of the 1-year period beginning on the issue date of the bond and each anniversary of such day thereafter.